hitz-zentroa/shared-task-critical-questions-generation/index.md

 TODO: release of the simple baseline system

 #### Important dates

 This information is subject to change.
 - Sample data available: To be announced
-- Validaiton data ready: To be announced
+- Validation data ready: To be announced
 - Evaluation start: To be announced
 - Evaluation end: To be announced
 - Paper submission due: To be announced